Quaddroo/notemaster/README.md

 # Notemaster

 If you want to be a true master of your notes, you need to be in full control.
 Everyone has a slightly different note-taking workflow.
+Notemaster is not some specific setup, it is an ideology around building a note taking and analysis framework.

-Notemaster is my personal setup following a couple basic assumptions:
+Herein lies my personal setup following a couple basic assumptions:

     + Try to follow the UNIX philosophy - one tool for each functionality.
         + ^^ I don't do this fully, sorry